Improving packaging for you

 only 1-in-3 patients who experienced difficulty opening packaging asked for assistance, making it critical consumers receive packaging they can open.

-To address this issue, the Division worked with the NSW government’s patient support service organisation HealthShare NSW and Georgia Tech, to test products that were available in the hospital system.
+To address this issue, the Division worked with the NSW government’s patient support service organisation HealthShare NSW and Dr Fain, to test products that were available in the hospital system.
 From this work the Division has tested hundreds of portion-controlled items which are given an Accessibility Rating, that then allows the packaging to be compared in our Packaging Accessibility Rating Database.
 This assists those purchasing the products to know how easy or difficult patients might find the packaging.
 The Database is now also used by Health Purchasing Victoria and the Institute of Hospitality in HealthCare’s (IHHC) members, who are food service managers involved in making purchasing decisions across Australia’s health system.
 This project aims to encourage manufacturers to produce packaging that patients can easily open and be rewarded for this innovation.

 What is accessible design?